jonpalmisc/ObjectiveNinja/README.md

 ### Troubleshooting

+If you have Binary Ninja installed in a non-standard location, you may encounter an error that looks like this:

 ```
 CMake Error at vendor/api/CMakeLists.txt:58 (find_library):
   Could not find BN_CORE_LIBRARY using the following names: binaryninjacore,
   libbinaryninjacore.so.1
 ```

-If you encounter an error that looks like the one above, you may have to explicitly set the `BN_CORE_LIBRARY` option when invoking CMake, done as
+In this case, you will likely have have to explicitly set the `BN_CORE_LIBRARY` option when invoking CMake, done as follows:
-follows:

 ```sh
 cmake ... -DBN_CORE_LIBRARY="PATH_HERE"
 ```

-However, this should be determined automatically and not have to be configured by hand.

 ## Contributing